 On June 26, 2023, NorthStar Ontario entered into an agreement with Playtech Software Limited ("Playtech Software") pursuant to which Playtech Software committed to an initial contribution of up to \$1.5 million and subsequently increased the total contribution to approximately \$4 million over eight months ending in February 2024.
 Beginning in the second half of 2023, this contribution has directly supported NorthStar Ontario's player acquisition strategy.
 Playtech Software is reimbursed and compensated through a share of revenue from the income generated in connection with the marketing initiatives to which Playtech Software contributed.
 On April 25, 2024, NorthStar Ontario extended the program with Playtech Software for a further 8 months until December 31, 2024, with contributions not to exceed \$500,000 per month.
-Playtech Software's contribution in FY2024 was approximately \$6 million compared to \$3 million in FY2023.
+On April 23, 2025, NorthStar Ontario and Playtech Software extended the agreement implemented in 2023 to accelerate NorthStar Ontario's player acquisition strategy in Ontario.
+Under the renewal, Playtech Software provided \$1.5 million marketing services in Ontario, through to March 31, 2025.
+Playtech Software will be reimbursed and compensated through a share of Gaming Revenue from the income generated in connection with the marketing initiatives to which it contributes.